yokeholy/jAssistant-API/README.md

 You will need the following to be set up before you can run jAssistant

-- `pm2` installed to run this API.
-To install, run `npm install -g pm2`
 - A running `mysql` server and create an empty database to initialize the starting database.
 - SSL certificate and private key for your API server